hkd987/ai-hedge-fund-live/README.md

 # For getting financial data to power the hedge fund
 # Get your Financial Datasets API key from https://financialdatasets.ai/
 FINANCIAL_DATASETS_API_KEY=your-financial-datasets-api-key

+# For live trading with Alpaca
+# Get your Alpaca API keys from https://app.alpaca.markets/
+ALPACA_API_KEY=your-alpaca-api-key
+ALPACA_API_SECRET=your-alpaca-api-secret
+# Set to "true" to enable live trading (default is "false", which only simulates trades)
+LIVE_TRADING=false
 ```

 **Important**: You must set `OPENAI_API_KEY`, `GROQ_API_KEY`, `ANTHROPIC_API_KEY`, or `DEEPSEEK_API_KEY` for the hedge fund to work.
 If you want to use LLMs from all providers, you will need to set all API keys.